COLAPS-Research/AI-Literacy_Toolbox./README.md

 <summary>Click to see `.env` template</summary>

 Generated env
-# --- Application Path ---
-BASE_PATH=/ai-literacy-toolbox

 # --- Email Server (SMTP) Configuration ---
-# WARNING: Use a 16-character Google App Password, not your main account password.
+# WARNING: Use a Google App Password, not your main account password.
 EMAIL_USER=your_email@gmail.com
 EMAIL_PASS=your_16_character_app_password
 SMTP_HOST=smtp.gmail.com
 SMTP_PORT=587

 # --- Database Configuration ---
-# This is correctly configured for Docker.
-Do not change.
+# Use the Docker service name 'mongo', not 'localhost'.
 MONGO_URI=mongodb://mongo:27017/AItoolboxes

 # --- Application Server Port ---
-# The internal port for the Node.js app.
-Do not change.
+# This is the internal port for the Node.js app.
 PORT=8080
 IGNORE_WHEN_COPYING_START
 content_copy